alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 45 %}

+Trust is built incremenentally but **destroyed incidentally**.

- so when Trust is destroyed it goes very quickly it is important to note though a lot of people see this and then they will add a third line and so they will say it's gone forever that once somebody betrays you
+When trust is destroyed, it goes very quickly.
+A lot of people see this, and then they add a third line, "it's gone forever".
+If you discover you misplaced your trust is something, you never trust it again, I don't think that's always true.